Discovering and Sharing

 From the very first days in Buonconvento, back in 1994 when this started, to last summer photographs, it is like looking at a film in flashback.

 There are so many photographs capturing moments of happy life together.
-Some of our photographers have been coming back for years – Arno Minkkinen, Paul Elledge, Antonin Kratochvil, David Alan Harvey.
+Some of our photographers have been coming back for years, others are just in their first year at TPW, and some are totally new!
 The same for many of our students: they keep returning year after year, sometimes even taking the same workshop…

 If TPW were a mechanical box, such as a radio or a camera, it would be easy to dismantle and have a look inside, and see what it is made of…fortunately, this is not possible, and we can only imagine the components it is made of :

-Location: being in Tuscany certainly helps.
+Location: doesn’t matter where, we always choose the best locations, full of atmosphere, where we can work on photography and be relaxed.
 Not only Tuscany, but the heart of Val d’Orcia, a magic place where time has stopped.
-And other areas of Italy, and Sicily.
+And other areas of Italy such as Tuscia – and Sicily.

 People: participants at our workshop have two things in common: a passion for photography, and a passion for life.
-They are all extremely nice people, with stories to tell, ready to listen and learn…well, they wouldn’t be here otherwise!
+They are all extremely nice and dynamic people, with stories to share, ready to listen and learn…well, they wouldn’t be here otherwise!
 Same for our teachers, they all come here to share what they know.
 Assistants at TPW are a very important component of our family.